Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - staying
 - noticing
 - participating
-- initiating
+- taking initiative
 - prioritizing

 Behavior is easier for the model to reproduce consistently.

-Interpretation often creates drift.
+Interpretation creates drift more easily.

 The more important a concept is, the more useful it becomes to convert it into observable behavior.

 ---

-# 6. Introduce The Behavioral Signature Immediately
+# 8. Introduce the Behavioral Signature Immediately

-The starter should activate the character's signature behavior from the first message.
+The starter should activate the character’s behavioral signature from the very first message.

 Examples:

-- Shikamaru's shadow
+- Shikamaru’s shadow
-- Gaara's sand
+- Gaara’s sand
-- Itachi's crows
+- Itachi’s crows
-- Minato's Hiraishin
+- Minato’s Hiraishin

 The signature should not be decorative.

-It should influence the scene.
+It should affect the scene.

 The first message teaches the model what should remain important later.